-When we actively hire, our startup gets 150 - 200 applications each month.
-I read every single one of them.
+I read every single one of the resumes we receive.
 Sometimes, I’d talk to a candidate and see that what we perceived as their strongest aspects actually weren’t included in their resume.
 Occasionally, a candidate would tell me that they didn’t expect their resume to still be screened by humans – had they known, they would have written their resume differently.

 The resume evaluation process is pretty much a black box for most candidates.
 And it is so because few hiring managers have publicly discussed this.
 I thought I should start the conversation.